 PC games are also often more affordable than their console counterparts, partially because of how many sales occur within the marketplace.
-This is particularly true with older titles and indie games created by smaller developers, who can more easily upload their games to stores like Steam for purchase.
+This is particularly true with older titles and indie games created by smaller developers, who can more easily upload their games to stores like Steam

 You can also play pretty much any older PC title if you can find a copy of it, unlike with modern consoles that have far more limited options for backwards compatibility.

 Additionally, consoles don’t allow users to make modifications to games, while certain PC games encourage users to go in and edit various elements.
 Sometimes, this even leads to entirely new spinoff titles.